Problems solved

 Project details

 In a significant strategic move, the company has embarked on a bold initiative to revolutionize the life insurance comparison market.
-Their objective was to provide customers with a true price comparison of life insurance policies, based on their health status, personal requirements and needs.
+Their objective was to provide customers with a true price comparison of life insurance policies, based on their health, personal requirements and needs.
 Although this may seem evident now, before 2018, this was not the norm and the comparison was tedious and convoluted.
-Also it failed to comply with upcoming ICOBS and IDD standards.
+Also it failed to comply with upcoming GDPR and IDD standards.

 Phase 1